nikitavoloboev/data/focusing/rules.md

 - Value each animal’s life as equal to that of my own.
 Don't eat or hurt anyone.
 - Minimize suffering caused to other people.
 Be conscious of other people's feelings.
 - Strive to empower everyone around me to be better.
 Show compassion and care.
 Be humble.

+## Relationships

+- Communicate everything.
+Be honest, kind and empathetic.
+Don't avoid/ignore conflicts.
+- Acknowledge and apologize for any mistakes made.
+Learn and improve.
+- Don't be cruel in my actions and words.
+Treat my partner and friends with respect.
+- Show genuine interest and love in the other person's lives.
+Especially my partner.
+- Don't cheat (if not discussed and not allowed) in secret.
+Don't lie.
+- Don't complain needlessly and be a burden to anyone's lives.
+It's okay to ask for help and hugs.
+Share your struggles and the wins.
+Appreciate each other.
+- Go on unique and spontaneous dates.
+Try and walk every day and spend time together (i.e. get coffee and walk).
+- Don't show bad intentions, the goal of each relationship is to maximize each other's happiness and pleasure in life.
+Don't take relationships for granted and don't abuse other's love for you.
+- Ask before doing something that can potentially hurt your partner.
+- Assume good intentions.
+Call out bad behavior in a friendly way.
+Don't be passive aggressive and don't make many many demeaning jokes about your partner/friend.
+Don't put people down for the sake of a laugh.
+- Take things seriously.
+Don't let anyone lose trust in you, especially your partner.

 ## Finance